giopeto/OpenShiftSpringApp/README.md

 # OpenShiftSpringApp
 ===========================

 Building E-shop.
-Live Preview hosted on [Openshift](http://testwildfly10-travelopenshift.rhcloud.com)
+Live Preview hosted on [Openshift](http://testwildfly10-travelopenshift.rhcloud.com).
+User and password for admin user is admin

 About
 -----